rosshemsley/gander/README.md

 ## Install the package

-Using Python 3.8.1, and a recent pip.
+Using Python 3.8.1 or later (and a recent pip), you can install this package and all of its requirements directly from Github.
 ```
 pip install git+https://github.com/rosshemsley/gander
 ```

-## Train the net
+## 🎓  Training the net

-From within the virtualenv - this is strongly recommended.
+From within a virtualenv (this is strongly recommended).
 ```
 $ train --root-dir /path/to/dir/containing/celba/dataset
 ```

+This is just a shortcut for `python -m gander.cli.train`.

 ## 🌄  Generate a gif from training

 The demo gif included in this readme was generated using a bundled CLI tool as follows